 The parameter estimation modules in GNSMART are using dynamic models in a recursive Kalman filter algorithm.
-This allows the continuous program run for unlimited time, without any discontinuities for all estimated parameters
+This allows the program to run continuously for unlimited time, without any discontinuities for all estimated parameters

-Redundancy
+• Redundancy

 Since the state information is derived from all stations in the network, a failure of individual stations does not affect the overall performance of the network.